1. Filled to the brim

 The second she picked it up and tried to relocate it to the carving board, the whole thing fell apart — to the amusement of the caller’s family.

 It turned out that the bird was long done, and the caller’s meat thermometer was done, too.
-It was time to replace it with a new one.
+It was time to go shopping online to find a replacement.